Skip to main content

 ...

-To remain compatible with the OpenAI embeddings interface, the predictor must have only one required parameter.
-As a result, make sure to specify a default value for the dimensions parameter.
+To remain compatible with the OpenAI embeddings interface, the function must have only one required parameter.
+As a result, make sure to specify a default value for all other parameters.

-You can create speech generation predictors compatible with Muna’s openai.audio.speech.create interface.
+You can compile text-to-speech models compatible with Muna’s openai.audio.speech.create interface.

 1